THB (comics): Publication history

-THB main storyline to date
+THB main storyline to date (original single-issue publications)

 Pope has said he plans to conclude the series' main storyline.
-In 2007, it was announced that the complete series would be published as Total THB—a multi-volume, full-color collection—by First Second Books.

-THB short stories and short-story collections
+THB short stories

+Trade collections from 23rd St Books

+On Nov.
+11, 2025, 23rd St Books released Total THB (Volume 1), a 208-page trade paperback collecting material from Issues 1-4 of the original series.
+The original artwork was scanned and re-mastered for the new collection.

+Total THB (Volume 2) is scheduled for publication on July 21, 2026, and Total THB (Volume 3) is scheduled for publication on Dec.
+1, 2026.

 Plot

-A sci-fi story set on a future colonized Mars, THB chronicles the adventures of teenage girl HR Watson and THB, her super-powered bodyguard.
+A sci-fi story set on a future colonized Mars, THB chronicles the adventures of teenage girl HR Watson and THB, her super-powered robot bodyguard.

-THB is a "Super-Mek" whose name stands for "Tri-Hydro Bi-oxygenate," a fictional molecule created by Pope.
-When un-activated, THB resembles a small rubber ball carried around by HR Watson; when activated with water, THB expands to take the form of a purple, seven-foot (215 cm) tall, super-powered humanoid resembling a genie.
+THB is a "Super-Mek."
+Its name stands for "Tri-Hydro Bi-oxygenate," a fictional molecule created by Pope.
+When un-activated, THB resembles a small rubber ball carried in a necklace worn by HR Watson; when activated with water, THB expands to take the form of a purple, seven-foot (215 cm) tall, super-powered humanoid resembling a genie.

 HR is the daughter of wealthy robot manufacturer Clovis Watson, and lives with him in Velo City while attending classes at the Academy of Advanced Disciplines.

 In the series' main storyline, HR's father makes plans to move his business outside the taxable boundaries of V-City and mine the asteroid belt, assisted by his bodyguard and right-hand man Mister McHaine.
 This attracts the attention of the ruling Buranchist Party, or "Bugfaces."
 The Bugfaces attempt to take HR in for questioning by sending a series of robot agents to capture her; one robot agent is delivered to her home disguised as a Steinway piano.

 Following a series of wild chases, HR flees with THB across the desert to Plutonium City — hiding out with her older step-brother Percy and members of a popular musical group, the Complex Passions.
 She continues to evade capture while falling for the band's lead clarinetist, The Jiggler.
 She is assisted from afar by her best friend Lollie Perducci, daughter of a famous opera singer, and Lollie's intelligent pet Mister Pig-Dog.

 Pope has also written and drawn numerous THB short stories, many of them chronicling the comic misadventures of HR and Lollie, as well as stand-alone tales featuring one-off characters set in other parts of the THB universe.